Bartlesville Radio » News » Grilled Cheese Cook-off Raises Funds for Paths to Independence

 Tom Davis

-It was a breezy, sunnyn day for the First Annual Daybreak Rotary Grilled Cheese Cook-off for Paths to Independence on Saturday on the patio of Cooper and Mill in downtown Bartlesville.
+It was a breezy, sunny day for the First Annual Daybreak Rotary Grilled Cheese Cook-off for Paths to Independence on Saturday on the patio of Cooper and Mill in downtown Bartlesville.

 Celebrity chefs served as mentors for four PTI students in the two-round compitetion.
 The celebrity chefs included: Bill Reilly with Daybreak Rotary, Jean with Paths to Independence, Marjorie with The Eatery and Brian from Bamino's.